 Yes, within reason.
 With the cap on total attendance at mass gatherings lifted from 500 to 3000 (at the time of writing), things will revert to how they were in 2019 – that is, each team is welcome to bring support crew if they are genuinely there to help the team.
 That said, in the interests of maintaining space and comfort in the pit paddock, there’s a limit of two cars per team entry.
 Plus, remember that Transmoto Enduro Events are specifically set up to cater to participants, not spectators.
 We do this to make it all about the riding, and make sure you get the best value-for-money experience.

 That’s the plan.
-We’re the first to admit it was weird running the 2020 events with no on-ground mass gatherings (no rider’s briefing, no starting grid footrace, no pole position auction or raffle prize shenanigans, no post-race presentation, and limited numbers allowed in trade alley).
-We have a solid Covid-safe operating plan that’s constantly evolving, and if things continue to ease up a little in 2021, it looks like we will be able to inject these communal elements back into the event program.
+We’re the first to admit it was weird running some 2020 and 2021 events with no on-ground mass gatherings (no rider’s briefing, no starting grid footrace, no pole position auction or raffle prize shenanigans, no post-race presentation, and limited numbers allowed in trade alley).
+We have a solid Covid-safe operating plan that’s constantly evolving, and it looks like we will be able to inject these communal elements back into the event program for 2022.
 Regardless of the vibe, we promise you an epic track and a well-organised, safe event.

 Yep, because we got such positive feedback about both last year.
 And, along with the two designated arrival time-slots for each team, we managed to streamline the whole process between the online entry and kicking back in your pit plot on Saturday arvo with a beer in your hand.
 We also plan to retain the post-event drive-though trophy collection process – again, because a majority of riders said they liked being able to simply grab their trophies and prizes when handing their transponders back, and then hit the road without having to hang around for a presentation.